purnadip-manna/MusicMan/README.md

 **There is a pre-stored playlist system where youtube link can be stored.**

-10. Add song (youtube link) to Playlist:
+11. Add song (youtube link) to Playlist:
 `.add https://www.youtube.com/url_sample_id`

-11. Show Playlist:
+12. Show Playlist songs:
-`.show`
+`.list`

-12. Remove song from Playlist:
+13. Remove song from Playlist:
 `.rm <song_no.>`